rebelsky/sams-assorted-musings-reflections/doug-caulkins.md

 fundraising, Doug regularly asked "Why aren't we putting the same effort into fundraising that Carleton is?
 [8]"  And Doug was right; in the past decade, our large endowment has grown, but slowly.
-In contrast, Carleton's endowment, which was comparatively modest, is now at or about the same level, and their trajectory is much better.
+In contrast, Carleton's endowment, which was comparatively modest, is now coming close to our level (I think), and their trajectory is *much* better [9].
 As I noted earlier, Doug challenged the administration on the use of Wilson funds.
 It took awhile, but it seems he finally succeeded in that.

+Doug's also done a lot of things that I'm not as directly involved in, such as serving as one of the first Grinnell-in-London faculty and one of the first co-directors of the Gender and Women's Studies Program [10].

+But Doug does not take sole credit for these things.
+In reviewing my essay, he found that he had to write an essay in response which he titled "Collaborations".
+A sentence from the middle says it all:
+"I think that the emerging point is that 'better together' for me is less of a political slogan and more a way of life" [11].

 ---

-Doug's scholarship is also of interest.
+You may also find Doug's scholarship of interest.
 When you think about Anthropology, you probably think about people who study non-western cultures, often cultures much different than our own.
 But Doug studies the culture of business.
 Over the years, that's given him a lot of interesting insights.
-Given the increasing corporatization of the College [9], I expect that he has something valuable to contribute.
+Given the increasing corporatization of the College [12], I expect that he has something valuable to contribute.
 Take a moment to ask him.

 If that feels too controversial, ask Doug about innovation and leadership;